Print This Page

 James Mardock

-James Mardock is Associate Professor of English at the University of Nevada, Assistant General Editor for the Internet Shakespeare Editions, and a sometime dramaturge for the Lake Tahoe Shakespeare Festival.
-He has published several essays on Shakespeare, Jonson, and other Renaissance literature in The Seventeenth Century, Ben Jonson Journal, Borrowers and Lenders, and Representing the Plague in Early Modern England (Routledge 2010).
-His book, Our Scene is London (Routledge 2008), examines Jonson's representation of urban space as an element in his strategy of self-definition.
-Dr. Mardock is at work on an edition of quarto and folio Henry V for the ISE, an edition of the works of actor-playwright Robert Armin, and a collection of essays on the drama of the English Reformation.
+James Mardock is Associate Professor of English at the University of Nevada, Associate General Editor for the Internet Shakespeare Editions, and a dramaturge for the Lake Tahoe Shakespeare Festival and Reno Little Theater.
+In addition to editing quarto and folio Henry V for the ISE, he has published essays on Shakespeare, Ben Jonson, and other Renaissance literature in The Seventeenth Century, Ben Jonson Journal, Borrowers and Lenders, and contributed to the collections Representing the Plague in Early Modern England (Routledge 2010) and Shakespeare Beyond Doubt (Cambridge 2013).
+His book Our Scene is London (Routledge 2008) examines Jonson's representation of urban space as an element in his strategy of self-definition.
+With Kathryn McPherson, he edited Stages of Engagement (Duquesne 2013), a collection of essays on drama in post-Reformation England, and he is currently at work on a monograph on Calvinism and metatheatrical awareness in early modern English drama.

 Randall Martin